 - Fall - Funds Available to Recipient

-Research and Education Grant Program Preproposal Presentation
+This 2024 Research and Education Grant Program presentation was prepared by NCR-SARE.

 A unique aspect of NCR-SARE is our personal contact with grantees involved in the program.
 Contact Beth Nelson, the Research and Education Program Coordinator, if you have questions about the Research and Education Grant Program.

 - Beth Nelson, Ph.D.
 Regional Coordinator (Chapter 1) and Director of Research and Education Programs, 612-626-4436, email@example.com

 Click on the links below to access lists of funded project information.
 You can also view lists of projects that have been funded in your state.

 |Professional Development |